jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 In the presence of exceptions, it may seem that linear functions do not necessarily consume their arguments.
 For instance, an ``RIO a`` may abort before closing its file handles.
 And because of ``catch`` we are able to be observe this effect.
-Could affine types jibe better with this reality?
+Could affine types agree better with this reality?

 A function is called *affine* if it guarantees that if its returned